 - Waterproof Jacket – Saucony (crazy lightweight, taped seamed, and thankfully I didn’t have to use it)

-- Tops – Under Armour long sleeves, SPF 50
+- Tops – Under Armour long sleeve, SPF 50

 - Headlamp – Petzl Nao (the best.
 That is all)

-- Poles – Black Diamond (whatever those super lightweight ones are called)
+- Poles – Black Diamond (whatever those super lightweight carbon ones are called)